WongQ99/WongQ99.github.io/index.md

 An individual searching for a chance to gain experience and opportunities for a future job.
 Responsible and reliable by being able to be on time for a shift and be ready to get work done.
 Can also quickly adapt to situations and find solutions to the problem at hand.

-### EDUCATION
+## EDUCATION

- Graduated: Maples Collegiate, Winnipeg, MB, 09 2013 - 06 2017
+ Graduated: Maples Collegiate, Winnipeg, MB, September 2013 - June 2017

-Current: University of Manitoba for Computer Science degree 09 2017 - present
+Current: University of Manitoba for Computer Science degree September 2017 - present

-### SKILLS
+## SKILLS
 - Emergency first aid CPR certified
 - Can adapt to a new setting easily and comfortably
 - Good at problem solving and solving situations